ps8v9/lcasecbl/README.md

 Normal lines have a space in the indicator area.

-Conditional debugging lines have a 'D' or 'd' in the indicator area, and are treated like normal lines.
+Conditional debugging lines have a 'D' or 'd' in the indicator area, and are treated here like normal lines.

 Comment lines have one of the following in the indicator area: an asterisk (*), a slash (/), or a dollar sign ($).

-Lines may continue beyond the comment area, but anything past column 80 is considered to be a comment.
+Lines may continue beyond the comment area, which starts in column 73 and ends in column 80.
+Everything past column 72 is considered to be a comment.

 Caveats
 =======